 (NOTE: We will refer to Indigenous People as “Native American” during this post to stay consistent with the designation for the month.)

-7 Ways to Celebrate Native American Heritage Month
+7 Ways to Celebrate with Native American Heritage Month Activities

 [DON’T MISS HOW TO MAKE A TOTEM STORYTELLING PROJECT AFTER THIS SECTION!]

 Although there is nothing wrong with the fun activities during your Thanksgiving learning, it’s really important that we teach our children the real story of Thanksgiving.

 When I was growing up, we were taught a very watered down version of the first Thanksgiving, including how the Native American Indians and the Pilgrims were all friends and shared the land and everything was awesome.

 As we now know, that was not exactly the case.

 What happened looked very little like the stereotypical “Indian” and Pilgrim figures we see in books and movies.

 This can be a tough topic (especially for little ones), so use your own discretion about how much to reveal and when.